 |

-The problem is that taking prednisone for longer periods is fairly common due to the chronic nature of the conditions it’s prescribed for.
-When prednisone is taken for an extended period of time, the body starts to become accustomed to the increased levels of cortisol.
-This means that when the user stops taking prednisone, the body experiences a sudden drop in cortisol and is unprepared to regulate various processes at this lower level.
+When an individual takes prednisone for an extended period of time, their body starts to become accustomed to the increased levels of cortisol.
+This means that when they stop taking prednisone, their body experiences a sudden drop in cortisol and is unprepared to regulate various processes at this lower level.

 - Mood instability